dikhan/terraform-provider-openapi/.github/PULL_REQUEST_TEMPLATE.md

 ## Type of change

 What type of change does your code introduce to the provider?
-Please put an `x` (w/o heading/trailing white spaces) in the boxes that apply.
+Please put an `x` (w/o heading/trailing white spaces) in the boxes that apply:

 - [ ] Bugfix (change that fixes current functionality)
 - [ ] New feature (change that adds new functionality)